ManimCommunity/manim/docs/source/guides/deep_dive.rst

 The scene combines the output plan and segment profile with the encoder-pool, cache-maintenance, and sound-asset inputs in immutable ``_SceneFileWriterSettings``.
-Both renderers instantiate a :class:`.SceneFileWriter` from these settings.
+These settings are still captured during scene construction, but neither renderer constructs a writer.
+The :class:`.Manager` creates and owns the :class:`.SceneFileWriter` on first output demand: before ``setup()`` during rendering, or on an explicit legacy ``renderer.file_writer`` access.
+Image inspection does not request a writer.
 The writer does not retain a renderer reference or read mutable global configuration.
 Directories are created lazily when their owning operation first writes.
 The writer remains Manim's interface to ``libav`` for media assembly.
 The Cairo renderer (see the implementation `here
 <https://github.com/ManimCommunity/manim/blob/main/manim/renderer/cairo/renderer.py>`__)
-does not require further renderer-specific initialization.
+allocates its raster target only when drawing or readback needs it.
 OpenGL creates a window only when the resolved presentation specification requests a live preview.
 The ``-p`` / ``--preview`` option does not create this window; it opens the completed artifact after rendering.

-After the renderer has been instantiated and initialized its file writer, the scene populates further initial attributes (notable mention: the ``mobjects`` attribute which keeps track of the mobjects that have been added to the scene).
-Its ``manager`` attribute is initially ``None`` unless the caller attaches a manager explicitly.
+After the renderer has been instantiated and bound to the scene, the scene populates further initial attributes (notable mention: the ``mobjects`` attribute which keeps track of the mobjects that have been added to the scene).
+Its ``manager`` attribute is initially ``None``.
+Explicit requests such as ``get_image()`` or ``renderer.file_writer`` attach a manager if necessary; reuse ``scene.manager`` when one is already attached.

 .. warning::

     The scene captures the immutable session specification and output plan before renderer initialization.
-The manager coordinates the scene lifecycle, while the renderer still owns its camera, clock, play count, skip state, and file writer.
-The manager exposes these through forwarding properties.
+The manager coordinates the scene lifecycle, while the renderer still owns its camera, clock, play count, and skip state.
+The manager exposes those through forwarding properties.
+The writer has one owner, the manager; ``renderer.file_writer`` is a compatibility view used by the existing renderer schedulers.

 The rest of this article is concerned with the last line in our toy example script::